Mysteriza/BotGuard-main/README.md

 # Minecraft Bodyguard (Mineflayer)
 The updated version for the Minecraft Bodyguard Bot using Mineflayer.
-It's not stable but it's working 80% with several bugs :)
+It's not stable but it's working 80% with several bugs.
+Please somebody fix it for me :)

 Works on **1.20.1 Fabric** version.
 I don't know about other version.
-Probably not working, hehehe.
+Probably not working, hehe.

 ## Features:
 - Auto respawn
 - Auto teleport to your location after respawn
 - Auto equip diamond sword
-- Auto protecting you (delay 5 seconds after teleport, sometimes it's not working, hehe)
+- Auto protecting you (delay 5 seconds after teleport, sometimes it's not working.

 Make sure you enabled **allow cheats** to get diamond sword for the bot.